jovinann/SC1015-Mini-Project-Movie-Success-Predictor/README.md

       Learned how to remove missing data points to enhance the reliability and accuracy of the dataset for subsequent analyses.
 2. Random forest

    Gained understanding of this ensemble learning method which uses multiple decision trees to improve predictive accuracy and control over-fitting.
-Hyperparameter Tuning
+   - Hyperparameter Tuning:
         Acquired skills in optimizing the parameters of machine learning models to maximize their performance on specific datasets.
-Logistic Regression
+3. Logistic Regression

    Studied this statistical model used for binary classification tasks, learning how to predict categorical outcomes based on given predictors.
-One Hot Encoding
+4. One Hot Encoding

    Mastered the technique of converting categorical variables into binary vectors necessary for model processing and improving performance.

-Concepts of F1 score, precision
+5. Concepts of F1 score, precision

 Learned to evaluate model performance using precision (accuracy of positive predictions) and F1 score (harmonic mean of precision and recall), crucial for balancing the trade-off between the two in classification problems.